mras0/mjs/README.md

     cmake .. # Here you may want to use e.g. CXX=g++-8 cmake ..
     cmake --build .
     cmake --build . --target check

+Several debugging features can also be enabled.
+Use your favorite CMake GUI to view and toggle them (they are all off by default).

 ## Documentation